shapeshed/nodejsbook.io.examples/chapter22/example07/README.md

 # Using module.exports

-This example demonstrates using `module.exports` when using an Object Orientated Programming style.
+This example demonstrates using `module.exports` when using an Object Orientated Programming style and privileged methods.